 Following review of the proposals, the committee will recommend up to four awards to the Board of Directors of the Endowment Fund.
 The board will make the final decision.

 The Endowment Fund will fund up to four awards, each providing $100,000 per year for three years.
-Awards will be announced in December and begin on February 1 of the following year.
+Awards will be announced in July and begin in August 2023.

 A candidate for a McKnight Neurobiology of Brain Disorders Award must work as an independent investigator at a not-for-profit research institution in the United States, and must hold a faculty position at the rank of Assistant Professor or higher.
 Those holding other titles such as Research Professor, Adjunct Professor, Professor Research Track, Visiting Professor or Instructor are not eligible.
 If the host institution does not use professorial titles, a letter from a senior institutional official (e.g., Dean or Director of Research) must confirm that the applicant has his/her own dedicated institutional resources, laboratory space, and/or facilities.